imagej/imagej.github.io/_pages/plugins/tws/how-to-compare-classifiers.md

 ![](/media/Screenshot-AWS-tutorial-save-setup.png "Screenshot-AWS-tutorial-save-setup.png")

-By default, the format of the experiment files is the binary format that Java serialization oﬀers.
-The drawback of this format is the possible incompatibility between diﬀerent versions of Weka.
+By default, the format of the experiment files is the binary format that Java serialization offers.
+The drawback of this format is the possible incompatibility between different versions of Weka.
 A more robust alternative to the binary format is the XML format.

 Previously saved experiments can be loaded again via the *Open...* button.